 Best Rechargeable Toilet Brush

-It is a multi-use cleaner, but obviously, once you clean the toilet with it, you probably wouldn’t want to use it on anything else.
+It is a multi-use cleaner, but we recommend having a unit specifically for cleaning the toilet to avoid spreading germs.
 It has a comfort-grip handle and an indicator light that changes from red to blue when the battery is charged.

 Pros